KDE/documentation-develop-kde-org/content/docs/extend/kcm.md

 ## CMakeLists.txt

-{{< readfile file="/content/docs/extend/kcm/CMakeLists.txt" highlight="cpp" >}}
+{{< readfile file="/content/docs/extend/kcm/CMakeLists.txt" highlight="cmake" >}}

-This CMake file contains a few packages of note: `KCMUtils` provides various classes that allow us to work with KCModules, and `Config` includes the KConfig classes.
+This CMake file contains a few packages of note: [KCMUtils](docs:kcmutils) provides various classes that allow us to work with [KCModules](docs:kconfigwidgets;KCModule), and `Config` includes the [KConfig](docs:kconfig) classes.
 You are likely to have seen most of the other packages elsewhere in this documentation; if not, [you can read this page](../../kirigami/advanced-understanding_cmakelists) which goes through a similar CMakeLists file line by line.

 What's different here is that we are using C++ code as a plugin for our QML code.
 This is why we don't have a `main.cpp`: we only need the class that will provide the backend functionality for our KCM.